Hot Topics

 • Make sure your prescriptions are filled and inhalers are not expired4

-• Keep taking medications as prescribed 4
+• Keep taking medications as prescribed4

 • Alert your emergency contacts4